-We discussed the three main investment options, but you may have also heard of a fourth option that’s been growing in popularity: the hybrid robo-advisor.
+We discussed the three main investment options, but you may have also heard of a fourth option growing in popularity: the hybrid robo-advisor.
 Hybrid robo-advisors combine aspects of robo-advisors and human advisors.
 However, the level of human interaction may vary dramatically depending on the specific service and provider.

-A hybrid robo-advisor may consist of standard robo-advisor services, but with the added benefit of direct access to a person.
-You may find this service useful if you want the option of addressing specific questions to a person, but in general, prefer the ease of an automated portfolio.
+A hybrid robo-advisor may consist of standard robo-advisor services but with the added benefit of direct access to a person.
+You may find this service useful if you want the option of addressing specific questions to a person, but in general, you prefer the ease of an automated portfolio.
 While this service has its benefits, if you’re looking into hybrid robo-advisors it’s essential to remain aware of fees.

 Some advisors use hybrid robo-advisors as a way to charge higher fees.
 Since robo-advisors are a popular option, they offer what is essentially an add-on robo-advisor service.
-The problem with this concept is that if you’re already working with a human advisor, you should not need a robo-advisor, the advisor should already be doing everything a robo-advisor does.
+The problem with this concept is that if you’re already working with a human advisor, you should not need a robo-advisor; the advisor should already be doing everything a robo-advisor does.
 Conversely, some robo-advisors offer additional human services at a steep price increase, which may cost you as much in fees as hiring a human financial advisor.

 While hybrid robo-advisors certainly have their place and may help bridge the gap between robo-advisors and human advisors, one of the most beneficial aspects of a robo-advisor is the lower fee.
 If you’re not paying a considerably lower fee, there’s substantially less setting them apart from a typical human advisor.